-The depletion zones could help create the many states of a channel, identified as activated, inactivated, slowly inactivated, blocked, and so forth.
-The depletion zones could be responsible for many of the similar (but correlated) states identified in classical experiments on transporters.
-In our calculations, of course, states arise as outputs of a self-consistent calculation and as a result of theory and computation, not as handcrafted metaphors summarizing the experimental experience and wisdom of structural biology and classical channology.

-Despite our enthusiasm and focus on our work, it must be clearly understood that our treatment of correlations is incomplete.
-We leave out many of the correlation effects of more complete variational treatments and the more subtle correlations in the BBGKY hierarchy, derived for nonequilibrium systems such as PNP (without finite-sized ions) from a Langevin description of trajectories in refs 278, 167, and 168.
-Our treatment is mathematically fully self-consistent but physically incomplete in its treatment of correlations and of course chemical interactions as well.
+The depletion zones could help create the many states of a channel, identified as activated, inactivated, slowly inactivated, blocked, and so forth.2 The depletion zones could be responsible for many of the similar (but correlated) states identified in classical experiments on transporters.
+In our calculations, of course, states arise as outputs of a self-consistent calculation and as a result of theory and computation, not as handcrafted metaphors summarizing the experimental experience and wisdom of structural biology and classical channology.2 ions) from a Langevin description of trajectories in refs 278, 167, and 168.
+Our treatment is mathematically fully selfconsistent but physically incomplete in its treatment of correlations and of course chemical interactions as well.
 The classical discussion of the BBGKY hierarchy and its treatment of correlations is not directly applicable to our analysis, however.
 The correlation forces of the hierarchy appear as driving forces in our partial differential equations, so the results of those forces are spread through all the terms of the solution of our partial differential equations.
 Thus, the effects of the correlations are likely to be more widespread than the effects of classical equilibrium analysis.
 Only detailed fitting of theory to data will show which correlations must be included in our model to explain the experimental data.
 Conclusions from equilibrium analysis may not apply.